2. Numeric vectors#

 .

-On as side note, ../
+On as side note, “..

-would mark the parent directory
+” marks the parent directory

 of the current working directory.
-For instance,
+In the above example,

 ../r/iris.csv